paul-parrone/lush-core/docs/getting-started.md

 2. Line 41 contains the Spring @PreAuthorize annotation - nothing special here except to note that all Lush services have Spring Security pre-configured - you don't have to do anything for this behavior.
 3. The return type is a Mono - Lush is built on Spring WebFlux.

-_Swagger_
+_Invoke It_

-We'll use Swagger to invoke the endpoint - don't forget to paste in the Lush Ticket before invoking.
+We'll use Swagger to invoke the endpoint.
+Expand the **/lush/example/ping** method.
+Prior to invoking the endpoint, paste in the sample JSON Lush Ticket from above.

 ![img_2.png](img_2.png)

-First thing to look at is the response.
-It's one JSON object with a message property.
-Nothing fancy there.
+In the image above, first thing to notice is the Response body.
+Nothing special there, just a single JSON object with a message property.

-Next, let's focus on the _x-lush-advice_ response header.
-This response header is automatically injected by Lush.
-In this case it's not used for anything but as we dig deeper we will see how it can be used.
-One thing to note is that the traceId is a unique id generated for each request and is used in any log statements that are generated as part of processing this request.

-If we look at the service log, we see the following:
+Next, I want to point out the _x-lush-advice_ response header - you'll see it highlighted in the response headers section.
+This is automatically injected by Lush.
+While not specifically used in this endpoint, it does show how data and advice can be returned from one endpoint.

+One thing to note is the tradeId property (_3ba214a6f083eec6,3ba214a6f083eec6_ in this case).
+The traceId is unique to this request and will be carried by Lush throughout the chain of calls in the backend - even across Lush services.

+View the service log output, you should see something similar to the image below.
+Notice that the traceId is visible in each log statement.
+Also, the user name is present in all log statements (as shown by the smaller highlight square).

 ![img_5.png](img_5.png)

-Notice that the traceId value from the Lush Advice header is available on the log statements for this request.
-Lush also includes Spring Cloud Sleuth pre-configured.
-You'll get the unique traceId on each log line, as well as, the current user (as provided by the Lush Ticket).
+_Summary_

+That completes the dive into a simple Lush HTTP endpoint.
+Let's summarize what have we learned.

+1. Lush services come with Swagger already integrated and pre-configured to accept a Lush Ticket.

+2. Lush services come with Spring Security pre-configured.
+Access to services is granted via a Lush Ticket.

+3. Lush Ticket can be encrypted or clear text.
+You can add any extra information to a Lush Ticket that suits your use case.

+4. Lush is based on Spring WebFlux.

+5. Lush endpoints can return both data and advice.
+Lush provides advice to your endpoint method if desired (shown below) and handles sending it back to the caller.

+6. Lush services come with Spring Cloud Sleuth pre-configured.
+   * All requests are assigned a unique request id.
+This request id is returned to the caller, is present in all log statements and is propagated across all Lush service calls.
+   * The Lush Ticket contains the calling username, this is also present in the log statements and propagated across all Lush service calls.